Home/Post-Op Hand Care

-Elevation is the best remedy to swelling.
+Elevation is the best remedy for swelling.
 Keep your hand elevated above the level of your heart for 3-5 days.
 While sitting in a chair or lying in bed, place your arm on pillows to keep it elevated.
 While walking around, keep your hand elevated on your opposite shoulder.
 You may discontinue elevation when lowering the hand no longer causes it to throb.

 Wound Care and Dressings

-The postoperative dressing, splint, or cast is a very important part of your treatment.
-The dressing should be left intact until your post operative visit, unless specified in detailed postoperative instructions.
+The post-operative dressing, splint, or cast is a very important part of your treatment.
+The dressing should be left intact until your post operative visit, unless specified in detailed post-operative instructions.

 Frequently splints and casts will feel too tight, and you are welcome to loosen the outer compression (ace bandage) wrap, but please do not remove the entire dressing or adjust the plaster of any splint.

 Place a large plastic bag over your dressing/splint when you shower or bathe to prevent it from getting wet.
 Place two rubber bands above the dressing/splint to keep the bag in place and to avoid leaking.

 The dressings for minor procedures (trigger fingers, carpal tunnel, ganglions) are usually safely removed within the first week.
 After removing the dressing, the extremity can be safely washed with soap and water (but avoid soaking/submerging).
 Cover the sutures and incision with a Band-Aid and change the dressing as needed.

 In general, care should be taken within the first several days following surgery to limit any strenuous activity.
 Elevations of heart rate and blood pressure can increase swelling and discomfort.

 Gentle exercises with any exposed fingers are encouraged, and gently opening and closing of the digits will keep the small joints supple.
 Specific activities and exercises will be discussed at your first post-operative visit.